 Courses, Credentials, and Grants

-Pitt’s Center for Russian and East European Studies and the Asian Studies Center have been awarded a Humanities Connections grant by the National Endowment for the Humanities to develop interdisciplinary undergraduate courses and linked student engagement activities on the theme of Water in Central Asia: Tributaries of Change.
+Pitt’s Center for Russian and East European Studies and the Asian Studies Center have been awarded a Humanities Connections grant by the National Endowment for the Humanities to develop interdisciplinary undergraduate courses and linked student engagement activities on the theme of Water in Central Eurasia: Tributaries of Change.
 These courses will strengthen interdisciplinary connections among Pitt faculty and students across the humanities, social sciences, and pre-professional programs in business and engineering, while augmenting Pitt’s existing course offerings and credentials related to this region.

 Central Eurasian Studies Reading Group